Are you a Workaholic?

 Signs You’re A Workaholic

-- You deprioritise hobbies, leisure activities and exercise because of your work.
+- No Personal Time – You deprioritize hobbies, leisure activities, and exercise because of your work.

 Answering “often” (4) or “always” (5) to four or more of the seven criteria may indicate workaholism.
 If this means you, you’re among friends.
 Workaholism is growing among employees around the world.

-As mompreneurs, blending part time work hours and juggling all the home and the lion’s share of the family-rearing responsibilities, we’ve blurred boundaries between work and private life…. and are largely becoming the new leaders in work addiction.
+As mompreneurs, blending part-time work hours and juggling all the home and the lion’s share of the family-rearing responsibilities, we’ve blurred the boundaries between work and private life.
+Additionally, we are largely becoming the new leaders in work addiction.
 This is a perfect storm to create workaholism.

 When you work too much, you are the one who suffers.
-In addition to the health-related results we can note an extreme affect on family life.
+In addition to the negative health impacts, we can note an extreme effect on family life.

 If your business always takes precedence, you and your family will suffer negative consequences of workaholism.

 The key to overcoming working too much is to start redefining and HOLDING strong to your boundaries.
 People with a good work-life balance define strong boundaries between their work and personal lives.
 They have crystal clear rules about what they will and will not tolerate; what is okay and what is not okay with them, and they clearly represent that in the world.

 Following these expert tips will help you cut back on the negative impacts of workaholism.

 So to help you balance, identify at least two specific non-work priorities you’d like to focus on right now.
-Create a real, attainable and desired goal (that you’re willing to work toward), and schedule time for this as you would a work-related activity.
+Create a real, attainable, and desired goal and work on it.
+Schedule time for away from work for the activity.

 There are many work-from-home strategies that will help you get started.
 Possibly the most important is to know what you find most important in order to set your boundaries.
 Sometimes, people struggle with too many priorities.
 So, a good way to go about this is to determine your non-negotiables.
 Then structure your personal or downtime into a calendar.
 It doesn’t work to just schedule time, – it only works if you exercise the discipline to stick to that schedule.
-So, schedule a date night, a yoga class and a family day, event or past time – and hold it!
+So, schedule a date night, a yoga class, and a family day, event, or past time – and hold it!

-Create a schedule that includes downtime — and stick to it.
+Make sure your schedule includes downtime — and stick to it.
 The ability to stay connected 24-7 has turned many employees into workaholics.
 Instead of using that connectedness to constantly work, you can use it to schedule your time wisely and give yourself a chance for a break.
 Create a reasonable schedule for your time – even if you’re stuck, working at home.

 Oftentimes, emotions are in charge of your schedule.
-It’s The secret is to Use discipline and structure (typically exercised as work traits) rather as tools to create a more balanced life.
+It’s The secret is to Use discipline and structure (typically exercised as work traits) as tools to create a more balanced life.

-Take short breaks.
 On days when you simply can’t avoid working long hours, make it a priority to take breaks, even if it’s just for 10 minutes.
-Being able to step away from your desk or leave your smartphone behind for a short period of time can help keep you focused on your tasks and get them done more efficiently.
+Stepping away from and leaving your phone behind for a short period of time can help keep you focused on your tasks and get them done more efficiently.
 Research [from Stanford] shows walking boosts creative inspiration.
 If possible, take a stroll around the block during your lunch break.
 You’ll come back energized and ready to tackle your work with a fresh perspective.

 If you’re afraid you’re a workaholic, struggling with work-life balance, running your business, and making room for life, I can help.
 I have programs created just for busy, overwhelmed entrepreneurs that will help you strategize, systematize and simplify to create more time for living.
-Schedule your complimentary Discovery Call RIGHT NOW, let me help you get back in the driver’s seat!
+Schedule your complimentary Discovery Call.
+Let me help you get back in the driver’s seat!